e2guardian/e2guardian/README.md

 # [E2Guardian](http://e2guardian.org)

-This is development beta pre-release of v4.0.
-It is now near-stable and you are invited use it in a test environment.
+This is the v5 development version.  v5.0.

-Note that large sections of the code are being re-written and there will be significant changes to the configuration files in later releases.
+Note that large sections of the code are being re-written and there are significant changes to the configuration files in this release.

 Note: This version is work in progress and instructions may be incomplete.
 If in doubt - read the source!

 **For copyright go to: http://e2guardian.org**

-e2guardian is a content filtering proxy that works in conjunction with another caching proxy such as Squid .
+e2guardian is a content filtering proxy that can work in conjunction with another caching proxy such as Squid .
 More information can be found in the e2guardian(8) man page, the "doc" subdirectory of the distribution, and the comments in the configuration and list files themselves.